ConsenSysMesh/stow-js/README.md

 # Append data to Linnia

-In order to append data to Linnia your web3 instance need to be able to sign with the private key of the owner of the data.
+In order to append data to Linnia, your web3 instance need to be able to sign with the private key of the owner of the data.

 ## linnia.addRecord